How SECURE 2.0 can help your employees save more for retirement

 Under the SECURE Act of 2019, the RMD age was increased from 70½ to 72 for employees born after June 30, 1949.
 Section 107 of SECURE 2.0 further increased the RMD age to 73 for employees born after December 31, 1950, and before January 1, 1960, and then increased to age 75 for employees born after December 31, 1958.

-There's a technical glitch in this provision, as employees born in 1959 are subject to both age 73 and age 75.
-We expect to see guidance that clarifies which RMD age applies to such employees.
+There's a technical glitch in this provision, as employees born in 1959 are subject to both age 73 and age 75; however, under the proposed RMD regulations (July 19, 2024), the applicable age for an employee who was born in 1959 would be age 73.

 Section 109—higher catch-up limit to apply at age 60, 61, 62, and 63